MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 ms.reviewer: frankgomulka
 ---

-# How to configure Global Secure Access (preview) web content filtering
+# How to configure Global Secure Access web content filtering

 Web content filtering empowers you to implement granular Internet access controls for your organization based on website categorization.